How To Ship Your Car From Anywhere To Korea, Stress-Free! Post Finale!

 I went to my local military legal office and saw a legal specialist.
 He asked for information about my car, the shipping company, and individual I wanted to grant a “Power of Attorney” to.
 He typed it into his “Power of Attorney” template and printed out a sheet, and placed a stamped seal.
 It was now an official “Power of Attorney.”

-Remember, that paper has to have a stamped seal.
+Remember, that Power of Attorney has to have a stamped seal.
 An imprint of the seal onto the paper.
 I got three different (3) Power of Attorney’s from the local legal office for free.
 Each to do something different.
 Best part?
 I saved money.
 Yahoo!
 Sorry Google.

 Shipping Your Vehicle To South Korea